 - Section 22 report on Scottish Government consolidated accounts

 - Auditor General report on National Audit Office audit of Scottish Rate of Income Tax

-Our work on Scotland’s new financial powers is reported in a number of ways, including performance audits, our annual audits of the key bodies involved, and assurance reports on work by the National Audit Office (NAO) to examine arrangements for the Scottish Rate of Income Tax.
+Our work on financial devolution in Scotland is reported in a number of ways, including performance audits, our annual audits of the key bodies involved, and assurance reports on work by the National Audit Office (NAO) to examine arrangements for the Scottish Rate of Income Tax.